Rishi Sunak £150bn ‘stealth tax raid’ will cost families £5,000 each

 Exclusive: Labour analysis of OBR forecasts reveals staggering cost of tax squeeze until 2028

-Rishi Sunak’s “stealth tax raid” means Britons will be paying £150bn in extra National Insurance contributions and income tax over the next six years, it has emerged.
+Rishi Sunak’s “stealth tax raid” means Britons will be paying £150bn in extra national insurance contributions and income tax over the next six years, it has emerged.

 Labour said the decision by the prime minister and his chancellor Jeremy Hunt to freeze tax thresholds would cost the equivalent of £5,000 for every household in the UK.

-The party’s analysis of the Office for Budgetary Responsibility (OBR) forecasts revealed the staggering cost of the tax squeeze until 2028.

-The combined impact of freezing income tax and NIC thresholds will cost taxpayers more than £30bn a year by 2025-26, according to OBR assessment of Mr Hunt’s autumn statement.
+The party’s analysis of the Office for Budget Responsibility (OBR) forecasts revealed the staggering cost of the tax squeeze until 2028.
+The combined impact of freezing income tax and NIC thresholds will cost taxpayers more than £30bn a year by 2025-26, according to the OBR’s assessment of Mr Hunt’s autumn statement.

-Labour said the “stealth hike” had been made worse by the government’s failure to grip soaring inflation, leaving Britain facing the highest rise in prices in the G7 over the next two years.
+Labour said the “stealth hike” had been made worse by the government’s failure to get a grip on soaring inflation, leaving Britain facing the highest rise in prices in the G7 over the next two years.

 Pat McFadden, Labour’s shadow chief secretary to the Treasury, said Mr Sunak was “sending working people the bill for his economic failures”.